Skip to content

 • project is required — returns a JSON-RPC error if omitted.

-• Project not found — returns a JSON-RPC error if no project with the given name exists in the workspace context.
+• Project not found — returns a JSON-RPC error if no project with the given path exists in the workspace context.

 actions/ — Action Discovery & Execution